 "It's not a part of Hylia's plan?"
 Link asked.

-"No." Her duty done, she vanished back into the sword.
+"No." At Link's nod, she vanished back into the sword.

 "Okay, Crimson, let's avoid it for now.
 It may be another one of Ghirahim's traps."
-Link attempted to steer the bird away, but Crimson refused to listen.
-He continued to fly towards the portal.
+Link attempted to steer the bird away, but Crimson refused to listen with a squawk of protest.

 Link leaned forward and urged Crimson to dive.
 Crimson landed for a second to let Link jump off before he shot in the air.
 An aching scream of "HELP ME!" startled Link, making his eyes widen.
 The bird could speak.
-Well, if Sheikah Stones could speak, why not birds.
 When Crimson was close enough, Link grabbed his bow, notched an arrow, and let it fly.
 Satisfaction crept a smile on his face when the arrow buried into the monster's eye.
 Experience taught him to keep moving and to not assume one shot would kill the creature.
 Sure enough, the monster turned towards him as it screeched in pain.
 He noticed Crimson caught the bird and four missiles-like structures flying around.
 Notching one more arrow, he shot one down, surprised when one arrow took it down.
 He bolted, putting his hands to his lips and releasing a whistle.
-The monster held up one arm and Link got to see the weapon.
-It looked like a beamos.
+The monster held up one arm and seemed to have a beamos attached instead of a hand.
 He saw Crimson rake his claws against the monster and tear another missile apart.
-The distraction gave Link enough time to reach one of the giant fans.
-He jumped on one of the fans blowing air upward and unfurled Zelda's sailcloth.
+The distraction gave Link enough time to reach one of the giant fans, jump on it, and unfurled Zelda's sailcloth.
 The gust blew him upwards as the monster shot beams of light, missing him by a foot.
-That light looked more dangerous than a beamos beam.
+He frowned when he saw the light almost disintegrate one of the pieces of stone.
 Crimson trilled, letting Link know he was under him.
 Link pulled the sailcloth in and shot one more arrow at the monster to distract it before he landed on his bird.